Composing Plots#

 Try zooming in and out (including on the axes) to explore the linking between the plots above.

-Interestingly, there are three clear peaks in the monthly counts, and two of them correspond to sudden dips in the mean magnitude, while the third corresponds to a peak in the mean magnitude.
+Interestingly, there are three clear peaks in the weekly counts, and two of them correspond to sudden dips in the mean magnitude, while the third corresponds to a peak in the mean magnitude.

 Adding a third dimension#